9/11: The Twin Towers

-9/11: The Twin Towers (also billed as Inside the Twin Towers) is a television special documentary film which uses re-enactments and computer-generated imagery to re-create a minute-by-minute account of what happened inside the twin towers of the World Trade Center in New York City during the September 11 attacks.
-In the United States it premiered on the Discovery Channel on 3 September 2006, narrated by Harry Pritchett.
-In the United Kingdom it premiered on BBC One on 7 September 2006, narrated by Terence Stamp.
+9/11: The Twin Towers (also billed as Inside the Twin Towers) is a movie based on the 9/11 attacks which uses re-enactments and computer-generated imagery to re-create a minute-by-minute account of what happened inside the Twin Towers of the World Trade Center in New York City during the September 11 attacks.
+In the United States, it premiered on the Discovery Channel on 3 September 2006, narrated by Harry Pritchett.
+In the United Kingdom, it premiered on BBC One on 7 September 2006, narrated by Terence Stamp.

 The film won the 2007 British Academy Television Craft Award for Sound Factual, and was nominated (but did not win) for Editing as well.
 It was also nominated for the 2007 Emmy for Outstanding Made For Television Movie.

 Premise

 The documentary revolves around several WTC workers/rescuers as they retell their experiences from the 9/11 attacks, beginning from the moment of when American Airlines Flight 11 hit the North Tower of the World Trade Center to the aftermath of the collapse of both Twin Towers.